office-custom

 SKILL.md

-name: office-custom description: Common utilities for unpacking, editing, repacking, and validating Office Open XML files (.docx, .pptx, .xlsx)
+name: office-custom description: Use when unpacking, editing, repacking, validating, or converting Office Open XML files (.docx, .pptx, .xlsx)

 Office Open XML Utilities